-Tina and Dave have been caregiving for twelve years.
-They live in Pukekohe, Auckland with the six children they look after – three boys and three girls, 'the perfect match,' jokes Dave.
-Their ages are three, four, five, seven, eight and ten years old.
+Tina and Dave have been caregiving for 12 years.
+They live in Pukekohe, Auckland with the 6 tamariki they look after – 3 boys and 3 girls, 'the perfect match,' jokes Dave.
+Their ages are 3, 4, 5, 7, 8 and 10 years old.

-Dave was also brought up in care, so he has a good handle on what works well for kids.
+Dave was also brought up in care, so he has a good handle on what works well for tamariki.